kvarforl/CS381_FinalProject/README.md

 ThuyVy Nguyen -

 This is Plates, a stack based language.
+It features static typing and strings.